 So why are making a big deal out of it?

-Go check this site out — it’s amazing.
+While the site doesn't exist anymore — take it from me, it was amazing.
 I think this was the concept picture that started it all:

 If you don’t know, that’s Nick — he works for Bounteous as a client service director.
 His direct role is making sure companies that work with Bounteous are successful, eliminating the traditional choke points that might get in the way, whether that means focusing on big-picture objectives or making sure feedback gets to the right team.

 I don’t know how he drew the short straw or if he even knew that he was selected Hunger Games-style as tribute, but he’s a perfect example for this project — you might as well call him a "listening expert."
 And that picture?
 So good!